maverickronin/PowerRestic/README.md

     - Default: null
     - Path to any repository you'd like to pin for quick access.
 Repeat on multiple lines as many times as you need.

+##### Security settings

+- ClearCachedCredentialsOnExit
+    - Default: null
+    - Encrypted cached credentials will be deleted on exit unless this is explicitly set to 0

 ##### RClone settings

 - RClonePath